masaochi/TC/README.md

 - [Eigen3 library](https://eigen.tuxfamily.org/)
 - [Quantum ESPRESSO](https://www.quantum-espresso.org/) (ver.6.2 or newer) is used in precalculation to get several information such as an initial guess of one-electron orbitals.
 TC++ requires xml and wfc files dumped by QE.

+To verify that your installation is successful, a test suite is provided.
+Type `cd test` and copy `tc++` into `test` directory.
+Then, you can perform a test calculation by typing `python3 test.py`.

 ## Documentation
 [User's Guide](https://TCplusplus.readthedocs.io/)